SJCaldwell/webDevBootcamp/README.md

 If you point your browser directly to http://localhost:8081, it you will see all the different directories listed.

-To server up the first exercise, for example, browser to http://localhost:8080/Section1_HTML/test.html
+To serve up the first exercise, for example, browse to http://localhost:8080/Section1_HTML/test.html

 ## Section1_HTML